lucidrains/gigagan-pytorch/README.md

 - [x] add upsampling network architecture
 - [x] make unconditional work for both base generator and upsampler
 - [x] make text conditioned training work for both base and upsampler

-- [ ] make recon and gradient penalty more efficient by random sampling
+- [x] make recon more efficient by random sampling patches

 - [ ] add accelerate
 - [ ] do a review of the auxiliary losses
 - [ ] port over CLI from lightweight|stylegan2-pytorch